SPORTSMEDICINE101

 The quadriceps femoris is a hip flexor and a knee extensor.
 It consists of four individual muscles; three vastus muscles and the rectus femoris.
 They form the main bulk of the thigh, and collectively are one of the most powerful muscles in the body.

-The Anatomy and Function of the Quadriceps Muscles - Verywell Health
+Quadriceps Muscles Anatomy and Function - Verywell Health

 Quadriceps femoris muscles, or "quads," are four muscles that cover the front and sides of your thighs.
 The quadriceps are some of the largest and most powerful muscles in your body.
 They provide the force you need to run, walk, jump, kick, and complete most lower-body movements.